vibbits/training-material/topics/python-programming/tutorials/9_files/tutorial.md

 ## 9.3 Writing a file
 Writing a file is very similar, except that you have to let Python know you are writing this time by adding the `'w'` parameter in the `open()` function.
 Actually Python needs two arguments, however it assumes that if you only give one parameter (the file that it has to read), the other one is `'r'` which stands for *reading* mode.

-For the sake of the example, we're writing something new in the `readfile.txt`:
+For the sake of the example, we're writing a new file and call it `writefile.txt`:

 ```python
 f = open('data/writefile.txt','w')